Caetanods/ratematrix/README.md

 **Jun-2017 (v 0.26):** Fix problem with 'plotRatematrix'.
 The ellipse lines had the x and y axes inverted.
 The problem is now fixed.

 **Aug-2017 (v 0.27):** Adds option to control the width of the proposal for sd and mean for each trait independently (see 'help(ratematrixMCMC)').
 Drops option to force the MCMC to use a single rate.
 Fix bug that constrained argument 'w_sd' == 'w_mu'.
+Fix calculation of acceptance ratios performed by 'logAnalyzer'.

 ## Description